How to Develop a Financial Plan and When to Do It

 Significant pay changes or life events (co-habitation, separation, starting a family) are important opportunities to assess your long-term financial situation and make or adapt a financial plan.

-At entry to internship it’s possible to maximize the power of compound interest with tiny amounts of savings ($100 / fortnight?) for incredible results over 30-40 years.
+At entry to internship it’s possible to maximize the power of compound interest with tiny amounts of savings ($100 / week?) for incredible results over 30-40 years.

 Projected balance at 7% growth